 The children graduated, some moved on to start their own families, some stayed in Northport to follow a similar path their parents and grandparents had.
-No matter what path they took, or where life lead them, they did their best to keep in touch with each other, all friends since toddlers, much like their parents had been.
+No matter what path they took, or where life lead them, they did their best to keep in touch with each other.
 Eventually the visits home became further and farther between.
 But no matter the amount of time, be it 3 years or 30, when they do return home for reunions or Labor Day festivities, the now middle-aged men become young boys again, smiling ear to ear when they recognize each other.
 Greeting each other with a firm hand shake.
 They says more with the intensity of their grip then any hug or words ever could.
 These are friendships few people will ever be so lucky to have.
 With the women, when reunited, it is usually happy screeches and crushing hugs, and laughter that speak the words of the years of memories and secrets they share.
 Many of their parents, some siblings, as well as shared friends, have been gone years now, most much to early from diseases and illnesses that the community is well aware might have been prevented.
 However, the hardworking, stubborn, determined residents of Northport do not waste their time on thoughts of self-pity.
 They play the hand life dealt them, thankful they are still in the game, and gracious when it is their time to fold.